Apr 4, 2021, 3:00 am

 Daylight Saving Time (DST) is used in the Australian Capital Territory, New South Wales, South Australia, Tasmania, and Victoria (see map).
 Here, it starts the 1st Sunday of October and ends the 1st Sunday of April.

 Which States and Territories use Daylight Saving Time in 2018

-DST in States and Territories in Australia (8 in total, 5 where all observe DST, 3 which don't observe DST)
+DST in States and Territories in Australia in 2018 (8 in total, 5 where all observe DST, 3 which don't observe DST)